-The safety of our guests, staff, and animals continues to be our top priority, so we’ve made some modifications to our operations to comply with local, state, and federal health recommendations and reopen to the public.
+The safety of our guests, staff, and animals continues to be our top priority, so we are continuing our modified operations to comply with local, state, and federal health recommendations.

 The Zoo is open daily from 9 AM to 3 PM.

-The number of guests entering the Zoo each day will be limited to ensure proper social distancing.
+Guests entering the Zoo will be expected to maintain proper social distancing.

-All guests entering the Zoo – including Annual Pass Holders – must have a dated and timed online ticket.
+All guests entering the Zoo – including Annual Pass Holders – are encouraged to have a dated and timed online ticket.

 The use of face coverings or masks is required for all guests 13 and older.
 Face masks and coverings are still recommended for all visitors age 12 and under.